Harit007x/Harit007x/README.md

 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about UI/UX, Full Stack Development, Positive Thinking, Mental Health
 - 📫 How to reach me: https://www.linkedin.com/in/harit-patel-a7a1a5208/
-- ⚡ Fun fact: I wanted to become a UI/UX Designer but figured I don't such at coding too.
 <!--
 **Harit007x/Harit007x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.